tom-galvin/tom-galvin.github.io/_posts/2015-06-09-filenames.md

     c:\SPN>Checksum "a.txt3"
     689f

 ...and the checksums don't match; not even close.
 I verified this with a few files, and the Checksum that ReactOS uses is way off from what Windows uses.
-It seems like that, at this level, ReactOS differs in implementation from Windows.
+It seems like, at this level, ReactOS differs in implementation from Windows.
 Technically, this isn't a problem for ReactOS; FAT specifies no rule on what checksum to use for 8.3 filenames, and indeed there doesn't actually need to be a checksum at all, as long as the filename is unique and fits in the length restriction.
 To get to the bottom of this, we'll need to dive head-first into the NT kernel.

-The `RtlpGetChecksum` function isn't mentioned on MSDN at all and neither is the `Rtlp` prefix at all, suggesting the implementations of ReactOS and Windows diverge at this low level.
+The `RtlpGetChecksum` function isn't mentioned on MSDN at all and neither is the `Rtlp` prefix at all, suggesting the implementations of ReactOS and Windows do indeed diverge at this low level.
 I deduced that the checksum function probably wasn't exported from `ntoskrnl` at all.
 ReactOS was no use to me at this point.
 I needed to disassemble `ntoskrnl.exe` myself, and hope the checksum implementation isn't too cryptic.
 First, we know two things that we can use to look out for in the disassembly:

 * The checksum is used once we reach `~5` in the filename; ie. there are four collisions with existing 8.3 file names.
 We'll need to look for a loop that runs four times and then gives up.
 It's also used if the initial filename length is only one or two characters.
 We're probably looking for a call or jump that's ran twice.
 * The checksum is 4 hexadecimal characters long.
 The obvious way to calculate the checksum is as a 16-bit integer, and then converting to hexadecimal - at this level, probably with a handmade conversion rather than anything like `sprintf`.
 Each hexadecimal digit represents 4 bits, or a *nybble* (half of a byte), so we'll need to hope the function does this conversion by shifting four bytes off the checksum at a time and converting to a character.
 We'll need to look for right-shifts by 4 bits, and the ASCII characters for zero (`0x30`) and for capital A (`0x41`).